-- Conduct an 'As-is' review of the extent of the duplication, relevance, availability, and completeness of the current policies and the extent to which they are up to date, accessible, and comprehensible - Develop a guiding framework for policy development, formulation, and implementation - Design, revise, and redevelop policies with the relevant policy owners - Assessment of an Ombud under the Office for Institutional Change and Social Justice - Reconstitution and capacitation of IF to ensure its functionality - Evaluate IF membership on the relevant ITP work-streams - The UFS Committee structure review and restructure to ensure the transformative drive and diversity - Integrated Planning Framework Monitor and evaluate portfolio strategic plans to ensure integration
+- Conduct an 'As-is' review of the extent of the duplication, relevance, availability, and completeness of the current policies and the extent to which they are up to date, accessible, and comprehensible - Develop a guiding framework for policy development, formulation, and implementation - Design, revise, and redevelop policies with the relevant policy owners - Submit indicators for tracking to the Implementation Committee

 Accountability and Implementation: A cross-functional task team.
-Convenor: Registrar, Executive Director: Student Affairs, HR representative, Senate representative, Union representatives, the Institutional Forum representative, SRC, Assistant Director: Postgraduate School, Deputy Registrar: Governance and Policy, Senior Director: DIRAP.
+Convenor: Registrar: Governance and Policy.
+Registrar: Systems and Administration, Dean: Student Affairs, HR representative, Senate representative, Union representatives, the Institutional Forum representative, SRC, Assistant Director: Postgraduate School, Deputy Registrar: Governance and Policy, Director: Academic Planning.

-Indicators: Guiding framework for policy development, formulation and implementation.
+Some possible indicators: Guiding framework for policy development, formulation and implementation.
 Number of policies reduced against base.
 Number of policies satisfactorily revised and approved by Senate.